- Not a substitute for professional veterinary help.

 - Treats are meant as an occasional food.
 Practice moderation when feeding your dog dairy products.

 Can dogs eat cheese?
-The takeaway:
+Bottom line:

 - Because cheese is as fattening as it is tasty, moderation is key.